Trek Feeds

 Memory Alpha New Articles

-Presented below is the complete set of final prices realized for the 85 lots of Star Trek memorabilia that were offered in the Prop Store March 12 - 14, 2024 Entertainment Memorabilia Live Auction; which concluded yesterday afternoon in a live online bidding session at the Prop Store (usm.propstoreauction.com) auction site.
+Presented below is the complete set of final prices realized for the 289 lots of Star Trek memorabilia that were offered in the Prop Store August 15 - 18, 2024 Entertainment Memorabilia Live Auction, which featured a total of 118 lots of Star Trek screen used items and production artifacts from the personal collection of the legendary Scenic Artists / Graphic Designers Michael and Denise Okuda.
+This memorable auction concluded yesterday afternoon in a live online bidding session at the Prop Store ( https://propstoreauction.com) auction site.

 Important notice None of the above feeds, videos and galleries is under the control of the EAS webmaster.
 EAS is neither responsible for the correctness and legality, nor for the safety and correct display of the external content.
 In order to preserve the visitors' privacy, EAS does not include any kind of "social plug-ins" anywhere, the only exception being YouTube video players.